iamckn/iamckn.github.io/source/_posts/2015-09-06-the-bro-chronicles-1.markdown

 	ACNielson 			Amazon  			...and several others
 ```
 ####I usually am not worried about companies using analytics for their marketing purposes but this time something spooked me.
-####Several of these servers are vulnerable to the <a href="https://weakdh.org/" target="_blank">logjam attack</a> and even more worringly some are vulnerable to heartbleed.
+####Several of these servers are vulnerable to the <a href="https://weakdh.org/" target="_blank">logjam attack</a> and even more worryingly some are vulnerable to heartbleed.
 It would therefore not be far-fetched to assume they've already been compromised or they will be.
 With all the traffic going on between my phone and these servers, I had hoped they'd have their security figured out.
 It's often said that third parties are some of the most promising targets for hackers and you can see exactly why here.

 #Conclusion
 ####That was a long post so let's wrap it up.